Reasons Red Light Therapy for Fertility Might Not Seem to Be Working

 Endometrial Receptivity: Preparing the Soil

 The endometrium, (lining of the uterus) plays a crucial role in supporting implantation and early pregnancy.
 Some women have issues with endometrial receptivity, making it difficult for an embryo to implant and thrive.
 Red light therapy has been explored as a method to improve blood flow and reduce inflammation in the endometrium, potentially enhancing receptivity.
 However, it’s important to remember that endometrial health is also influenced by various factors, including hormone levels, blood flow, and overall uterine health.
+A low-grade silent infection is another challenge - if it’s silent and you generally feel well you an have a lingering infection within the uterus for a looooooong time that is preventing implantation.
+Red light therapy will help modulate the immune system but unless you’ve had this investigation and treated the infection you’re going nowhere fast.
+If we’re working together my intake form will ask about number of sexual partners…so don’t be shocked when you see it.

 Photobiomodulation Variables: Dosage, Device, and Delivery

-When using red light therapy as part of your IVF journey, it’s essential to consider the variables within the therapy itself.
+When using red light therapy as part of your pregnancy journey, it’s essential to consider the variables within the therapy itself.
 The research paper by Zein et al. highlights how critical these variables are for ensuring the effectiveness of PBM.
 The following factors should be carefully considered:

 The Landscape Keeps Evolving